 fusing each layer.
 The better job you do in fusing the better the painting.
 That is one of the reasons that encaustic paintings can last for thousands of years and still look beautiful.

 Painting on just stretched canvas is wrong, especially acrylic primed canvas.

 When it come to encaustic!
 In time, the canvas will sag and move and the wax will crack.
 NEVER buy an encaustic painting that is painted on just canvas by itself.
 On its own, canvas will sag.
 Even if the canvas with wax is hard and has a stiffener in it, the canvas may crack over time.
 Some waxes, like microcrystalline, may be more flexible but that is no guarantee that it may not crack on just stretched canvas.
 The best way to use non-primmed canvas is to embed it onto a solid board first.
 New materials are being developed all the time like absorbent gesso made for encaustic.
 Don't use straight acrylic gesso, acrylic is not absorbent.

 Beeswax vs Microcrystalline wax

 Not all wax is the same.
-Natural beeswax is the traditional wax to use.
+Natural beeswax is the traditional wax to use from bees.
 Yellow beeswax or White filtered, not "bleached" beeswax.